strost66/ActiGraph-CP-Raw-Processing/README.md

-# ActiGraph-CP-Raw-Processing
+# ActiGraph CP Raw Processing Pipeline

-End-to-end R pipeline for processing raw ActiGraph accelerometer data to derive activity and (optionally) sleep outcomes.
+A reproducible R-based pipeline for processing raw ActiGraph `.gt3x` accelerometer data in children with cerebral palsy (CP).

----

-## Overview

-This repository provides a reproducible pipeline for processing raw `.gt3x` files from ActiGraph accelerometers.
-The pipeline performs:

-1. Reading and timestamping raw acceleration data
+The pipeline supports:

+- Raw data ingestion and timestamp alignment
-2. Feature extraction from fixed-length epochs
+- Feature extraction from triaxial acceleration signals
-3. Activity classification using random forest models (wrist or hip)
+- Activity classification using random forest models (wrist or hip)
-4. Temporal smoothing of predicted activity classes
+- Modal smoothing of predicted activity classes
-5. Non-wear detection based on acceleration variability
+- Non-wear detection
-6. Optional sleep period detection using device orientation (z-angle)
-7. Optional sleep scoring and derivation of sleep metrics
+- Optional sleep detection and sleep metrics (wrist only)
-8. Aggregation of daily activity (and optional sleep) outcomes
+- Daily aggregation of activity and sleep outcomes

-The pipeline is designed to support device-based measurement of movement behaviours in free-living conditions.

 ---